Nick Senzel homers for the 1st time since April 28 as Nationals handle Braves 7-3

 Washington starter MacKenzie Gore (5-5) survived a 27-pitch first inning to keep Atlanta scoreless until Ozzie Albies’ two-out RBI double in the fifth.
 The left-hander surrendered consecutive singles to open the sixth before yielding to Derek Law, who allowed Marcell Ozuna to score on a two-out wild pitch.

-Gore gave up two runs and six hits and struck out seven.
+Gore gave up two runs and six hits and a walk.
+He struck out seven.

+“We were just kind of searching,” Gore said of his command.
+“I don’t know if it ever really came back.
+It was good enough.
+It wasn’t as good today, but we made it work.”

 Murphy hit Law’s first pitch of the seventh over the wall in center for his first home run of the season.